 |Logs||No logs (audited)|

 ExpressVPN doesn't have as many advanced features as NordVPN and Surfshark, but it is a secure, reliable, easy-to-use service.
 The service has completed multiple third-party audits of their security and privacy.
-They were also pioneers in techniques such as diskless servers.
+They were also pioneers in techniques such as kill switches and diskless servers.

 While it is slower than NordVPN or Surfshark, ExpressVPN is still faster than the vast majority of VPNs on the market.
 This VPN service derives its enhanced speed from its own self-developed, proprietary VPN protocol called Lightway.
 The Lightway protocol gives ExpressVPN a major speed boost even if it can't run with the WireGuard crowd.

-ExpressVPN has a large collection of VPN apps for Windows, Android, MacOS, and iOS devices.
+ExpressVPN has a large collection of VPN apps for Windows, Android, macOS, and iOS devices, as well as the Linux command line and various routers.
 Here's the ExpressVPN Windows app we used in our testing.
 It worked great the whole time and our tests didn't detect any problems with the app.

 ExpressVPN's large network contains over 3,000 servers in 94 countries.
 As with our other selections, all ExpressVPN servers are now diskless, meaning there is no place on the server for personal information to be stored, even if ExpressVPN wanted to violate their users' trust.